molpopgen/fwdpy/README.rst

 The configure script will enforce minimum version numbers of these dependencies, if necessary.

+**Note:** fwdpy may require the 'dev' branch of fwdpp and/or libsequence.
+The configure script checks for *both* the correct dependency version number *and* specific header files within each depdency.
+If the version number check passes, but a subsequent header check fails, then that is a sign that you need a development version of the relevant dependency.
+The reason for this situation is that the development of fwdpy has generated ideas for how to make fwdpp more accessible.
+Additionally, I'm adding summary statistics to libsequence.
+This situation will remain until fwdpy stabilizes.

 You also need a C++11-compliant compiler.
 For OS X users, that means Yosemite + current Xcode installation.
 For linux users, GCC 4.8 or newer should suffice.

 OS X users are recommended to use brew_ to install the various dependencies: